4WD MODIFICATIONS – COMMUNICATIONS & NAVIGATION

 When you’re touring in remote areas it’s important to know exactly where you are; never ever leave home without navigation equipment or at the very least, maps of the area you’re visiting.
 In the event of a breakdown or emergency it’s vital that you have a reliable means of communication to call for assistance.

-Last February, the Australian Communications and Media Authority (ACMA) very quietly reversed its decision to make 40-channel UHF radios illegal from June 2017.
+In February 2017, the Australian Communications and Media Authority (ACMA) very quietly reversed its decision to make 40-channel UHF radios illegal from June 2017.
 When the 80-channel spectrum was gazetted, 40-channel radios were banned from sale and were to be phased out.
 Now they’re not.

 Outback Travel Australia relies on the VKS737 network on all bush trips.
 Contrary to the belief of many, HF isn’t ‘dinosaur’ system, but thanks to recent developments is the communications network of choice for remote area travel and disaster relief.

 Queensland-based Hema has an App for Apple and Android device users that puts detailed outback map data in your lap or pocket.

 It’s much more relaxing in the Outback when you know that reliable contact with the outside world is only a button-push away.
 However, UHF (CB) radios are great for vehicle to vehicle communication, but near on useless in an emergency if there isn’t anyone close-by that also has one.
 Mobile telephones are great, when you’re in a mobile service area, but there’s not much service in the Outback or remote areas.